darvin/Diabolus/GameDesignDocument.md

  * DMV room with lines of people, DMV workers, bars
  * Throne room with throne, long red carpet, shields on the walls, guards.

-#### Set of assets
+#### Set of tiles

-Every asset have a parameters:
+Every tile have a parameters:

  * Name
  * Obstacle or passable
  * Rarity
- * Family (such as "Wall", or "Water" - walls assets should not be in the middle of the water, and vice versa)
+ * Family (such as "Wall", or "Water" - walls tiles should not be in the middle of the water, and vice versa)

-### Exploration/Combat

 ## Game Spec